o3de/o3de.org/content/docs/user-guide/project-config/cli-reference.md

 - **`-pp PROJECT_PATH, --project-path PROJECT_PATH`**

   The path to the project.
+The path must contain the project manifest file, `project.json`, unless the `--force` parameter is also used.

 - **`-pn PROJECT_NAME, --project-name PROJECT_NAME`**